pythonicforge/Cosmic-Classifier/README.md

 - **`from sklearn.preprocessing import MinMaxScaler`**
   - Imports **MinMaxScaler** from Scikit-learn.
-  - Used to scale data between a given range (usually 0 to 1).
+  - Used to scale data between a given range (-1 to 1 in our case).

 - **`from tensorflow.keras.layers import Dropout`**
   - **Dropout Layer**: A regularization technique that randomly disables some neurons during training to prevent overfitting.